voronianski/soundcloud-audio.js/README.md

 Create an instance of _SoundCloudAudio_, internally uses HTML5 `<audio>` element which is available under [audio](https://github.com/voronianski/soundcloud-audio.js#audio) property.

-- first argument, client id string, is optional but you can get it here - https://developers.soundcloud.com.
+- first argument, client id string, is optional but it's needed if you plan to use SoundCloud API directly (you can get it here - https://developers.soundcloud.com).
-- second argument, custom API url string, is also optional but it allows you to use SoundCloud API proxy servers to not expose your client ids in the browser
+- second argument, custom API url string, is also optional but it allows you to use SoundCloud API proxy to not expose your client ids in the browser

 ### Methods